EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Sean Talts.
 Different goals and use-cases for performance, regression, and end-to-end numerical accuracy testing.

 Sebastian Weber.
 Do we want C++11 map_rect_async asap?
 Concerns?
 Is Apple clang a must have?
+Should this be optional (compiler defs) and can we configure threads by STAN_THREADS environment variable?

 Sebastian Weber.
 Parallelism beyond MPI in stan-math.
 Do we want openmp?
 Or better go with C++11/17 facilities (TS parallelism likely in 17 or use of [parallel libstdc++](https://gcc.gnu.org/onlinedocs/libstdc++/manual/parallel_mode_design.html)).
 Plan for moving forward would be great (immediate decision or ongoing discussion).